ivoilic/parcel-starter/README.md

 <p align="center">A simple boilerplate parcel project.</p>
 <p align="center">Ready to be deployed with ▲ ZEIT Now!</p>

+## Getting Started

+1. Either clone this project or click [here](https://github.com/ivoilic/parcel-starter/generate)
+2. Install all the needed packages by running `npm install`

 ## Instructions

 **Develop** - Starts a dev server on port 1234